XOR-LIFE/node-production/README.md

 For more information on how to customize these and other values in your configuration file, refer to the [official MongoDB configuration tutorial](https://docs.mongodb.com/manual/reference/configuration-options/).

-**Note: upon making any change to the MongoDB configuration file, you would need to restart the mongodb service so that change would take effect.**
+**Note: upon making any change to the MongoDB configuration file, you would need to restart the mongodb service so that changes would take effect.**

 <br>